yblake/deltaViz/README.md

 deltaViz dashboard extension for Qlik® Sense

+Under terms of use and licence : [LICENCE](https://github.com/yblake/deltaViz/blob/master/LICENSE)

 See demonstration video : [Build your own executive dashboard in 1 mn with Qlik® Sense](http://youtu.be/4s30AEf4qJc).

 Installation :